Is bankruptcy right for me?

 Some signs that your debt has become unmanageable may include:

 Creditors call you at home and work about payments.
 You have collection lawsuits against you.
-You routinely use one credit card to pay another.
+You routinely use one loan to pay another.
 You have fallen behind on house payments.
 Your wages are being garnished.
 Your car is about to be repossessed.
-You find yourself regularly renewing payday loans.
+You find yourself renewing payday loans.
 Your household utilities are about to be disconnected.
 You continue to pay your debts but the balances never come down.

-Is bankruptcy ethical?
+Is filing for bankruptcy ethical?

 Making a decision